 The third major influence is the distance to the subject.
 A 200mm lens at f/8 delivers less depth of field with a subject distance of five feet than with a subject distance of fifteen feet.
 The closer to the subject, the less depth of field all other considerations fixed.

-Now start mixing things up using different focal lengths, different apertures, different sized sensors and different camera to subject distances and you unleash the magic and power of depth of field.
+Now start mixing things up using different focal lengths, different apertures different camera to subject distances and you unleash the magic and power of depth of field.
 By manipulating these variables you can leverage how much, or how little depth of field you have in your image.

 Some cameras have what is called depth of field preview.
-When we look through a camera’s optical viewfinder, we see the image coming through the lens wide open, therefore at the lowest amount of depth of field.
-When we press the depth of field preview button, the optical image gets darker, because we are closing the lens down to the aperture we will be using when we make the image.
+When we look through a DSLR camera’s optical viewfinder, we see the image coming through the lens wide open, therefore we see the least amount of depth of field.
+When we press the depth of field preview button, the optical image gets darker because we are closing the lens down to the aperture we will be using when we make the image – for example, at f/11.

-If your lens’ widest opening is f/1.8 but your image is set to shoot at f/16, that optical representation gets a lot darker when you press the depth of field preview button.
-However, with practice, and close observation you will see elements of the image that were out of focus in the standard view, become sharp and in focus when the preview button is pressed.
+However, on close observation, you will see elements of the image that were out of focus in the standard view, become sharp and in focus when the preview button is pressed.
 We refer to this as the stopping down of the lens for preview.
 It works brilliantly, but takes some practice to become usable.
 Electronic viewfinders and Live View modes sometimes show you the actual depth of field directly, sometimes they don’t.
 You’ll need to check your manual to find out what your camera does.

 Now about that ephemeral Bokeh thing.
 Bokeh is a Japanese word that refers to the appearance of out of focus highlights.
 Because it is a qualitative word, it has entered the abuse blender and been spun on high-speed for a very long time.
-Nice bokeh is highly subjective but it binds to aperture used, and so depth of field, as well as the number of blades in the aperture mechanism.
+Nice bokeh is highly subjective, but it binds to aperture used thus depth of field, as well as the number of blades in the aperture mechanism.

 Simple use of depth of field to produce out of focus highlights, aka bokeh, note the lack of roundness indicating a smaller number of blades in the aperture mechanism.